Alternate Fighter: Expanded

 1st-Degree Exploits

-Exploits of the 1st-degree are basic techniques that Fighters with modest training can learn and have no level prerequisite.
+Exploits of the 1st-degree are minor techniques slightly more complicated than swinging a weapon.
+They can be learned by Fighters with modest training and have no level prerequisite.

 Destructive Strike